grizzi/remind/docs/JOURNAL.md

   sending emails locally.
 I can send emails to any address and they will be stored in the mailhog server.
 I can then access them through a web interface
 - Adding the alerting logic and the corresponding unit tests (WIP)
+- Function to send alert based on user settings and basic alert unittesting done

 ### TODOs

 - [ ] Function to create a monthly report based on user subscriptions
 - [ ] Test monthly report generation
-- [ ] Function to send alert based on user settings
-- [ ] Test alert generation
 - [ ] Make it clear that no multi-currency are allowed.
 So change all the currency to reflect the user's currency
 - [ ] Add function to autorenew the subscriptions when the end date is reached